inferential/inferential.github.io/index.md

 # Home

 An online notebook to keep notes while learning practical computing incl.
 ML [every day](https://youtu.be/t2V2kf2gNnI?t=2102), using [literate programming](http://literateprogramming.com/index.html).
-I always keep an eye out for companies that are i) open to employing literate programming Julia and F# for their software engineering and data science needs, ii) exhibit good leadership and a people-first culture.
+I always keep an eye out for companies that are i) open to employing literate programming in Julia and/or F# for their software engineering & data science needs, ii) exhibit good leadership and a people-first culture.

 _Tools:_
 [DuckDuckGo Search Syntax](https://help.duckduckgo.com/duckduckgo-help-pages/results/syntax/)